peej/tonic/README.markdown

     /**
      * @uri /example/([a-z]+)
      */
-    class ExampleResource extends Resource { }
+    class ExampleResource extends Tonic\Resource { }

     /**
      * @uri /example/apple
      * @priority 2
      */
-    class ExampleResource extends Resource { }
+    class AnotherExampleResource extends Tonic\Resource { }

-By postfixing the @uri annotation with a number, of all the matching resources, the one with the highest postfixed number will be used.
+By using the @priority annotation with a number, of all the matching resources, the one with the highest postfixed number will be used.